when will the online class ‘landscapes in lines’ be there?

 now we’re going somewhere

 But now, as we’re both working in the room that actually is my art studio, I’m hearing sounds like: ‘This is gonna be so cool!’ and ‘Well, now we’re getting somewhere!’.
 I feel delighted when I see the first videos and I am so proud that we are doing this!
-I’m looking forward to see all and really can’t wait to announce the date when we will be l5unching it!
-Stay tuned, subscribe to the newsletter and you will get 50% discount on this very first workshop!
+I’m looking forward to see all and really can’t wait to announce the date when we will be launch it!